MolSSI-Education/parallel-programming/_episodes/03-distributed-examples-mpi4py.md

 ### Basic Infrastructure

-Copy the code in this script in [`example2.py`](https://github.com/MolSSI-Education/parallel-programming/tree/gh-pages/examples/mpi/example2).
+Copy the code in this script in [example2.py](https://github.com/MolSSI-Education/parallel-programming/tree/gh-pages/examples/mpi/example2).
 This script does some simple math with NumPy arrays.
 Run the code now.

 ~~~
 $ python example2.py
 ~~~
-{: .language-python}
+{: .language-bash}

 ~~~
 Average: 5000001.5